kassidysharits1/SAMDAT/README.md

 Still need to find schematic for gps...

 ### 3D Printed Magnetometer Extender
-Attached is the solid works file for the 10 inch 3D printed rod that extends from the car.
+The solid works file for this project are attached in this github directory.

 # Test Survey